flutter-belgium/made_in_flutter_belgium_data/examples/info/README.md

   * `website` (string or null): The URL to the application's official website, or null if it's not available.

-  * `youtube` (string or null): The URL to the application's promotional video on YouTube, or null if it's not available.
+  * `youTube` (string or null): The URL to the application's promotional video on YouTube, or null if it's not available.

-  * `demoVideo` (string or null): The URL to the application's demo video, or null if it's not available.
+  * `demoYouTubeVideo` (string or null): The URL to the application's demo video, or null if it's not available.
+(Should be a YouTube link)

 * `imagesUrls` (object or null): An object containing the following fields: